mozaik-association/mozaik/docs/Contacts Module.md

 !!! example

-    1. the price for a first year membership is 5€ and for all the next year the price will be 10€.
+    1. The price for a first year membership is 5€ and for all the next year the price will be 10€.
-    2. People with disability can benefit of a reduction membership (example 5€)
+    2. People with disability can benefit of a reduction membership (example 5€ instead of 10€)

 !!! abstract "The goal of memberships fees"